 How good is 1Password?

 With an EXPERTE.com score of 4.2 / 5, we consider 1Password to be good.
-We really like the broad array of features it comes with.
-The app delivers a lot more than just the bare minimum and offers great security features like its Travel Mode.
-However, we don't quite like the mobile version and the user interface could be better.
+We really liked the broad array of features it comes with and its great security tools, such as Travel Mode.
+However, we didn't look so favorably upon the mobile version and felt that the user interface could be better arranged.
 What's more, 1Password doesn't offer a free version.

 How We Test

-The 1Password desktop app was tested with Windows 10 on a Lenovo Laptop.
-The browser extension was tested on Google Chrome and Microsoft Edge.
-The mobile application was tested on an Android device (version 8.1.0).
+1Password's desktop app was tested on a Lenovo Laptop running Windows 10.
+The browser extension was evaluated in Google Chrome and Microsoft Edge.
+The mobile application was assessed on an Android device (version 8.1.0).

-Editor's note from October 24, 2019: In an older version of this article, we said that 1Password doesn't offer chat support.
-A 1Password spokesperson has pointed out that business users do have access to a chat feature.
-The range of different hosting countries and available currencies was also brought to our attention by 1Password.
+Editor's note from October 24, 2019: In an earlier version of this article, we reported that 1Password doesn't offer chat support.
+In the interim, a 1Password spokesperson has pointed out that business users do have access to a live support chat.
+The range of different hosting countries and available currencies was also brought to our attention by 1Password at the same time.